7rouz/basilisk/README.md

 This project uses selenium and selenium needs a webdriver.
 Here is where and how to insatll it.
  We have chosen Firefox:
- 1 - Find here the latest release of gecko: https://github.com/mozilla/geckodriver/releases 2 - Download the tar file that matches your operating system 3 - extract it some where using this command :
+ 1. Find here the latest release of gecko: https://github.com/mozilla/geckodriver/releases
+ 2. Download the tar file that matches your operating system
+ 3. extract it some where using this command :
   ```
   tar zxvf /path/to/downloaded/geckodriver-vx.x.x-os.tar.gz
   ```
- 4 - move geckodriver to /usr/local/bin using this command :
+ 4. move geckodriver to /usr/local/bin using this command :
  ```
   sudo mv geckodriver /usr/local/bin
  ```
- last is needed so that geckodriver could be found in PATH (you can add its path to PATH instead)
+ last step is needed so that geckodriver could be found in PATH (you can add its path to PATH instead)

 TODO: Describe the installation process

 ## Usage
-to get the list of videos in a playlist
+ To get the list of videos in a playlist
 ```
 python3 parse.py [YOUTUBE_playlist_url]
 ```

-to download a song :
+ To download a song :
 For this one we will need to create a virtual env to messing up you environment.
 To do so follow these steps:
-1 - create the virtual env:
+1. create the virtual env:
  ```
  virtualenv -p /usr/bin/python3 py3env
  ```
-2 - activate the virtual env:
+2. activate the virtual env:
 ```
 source py3env/bin/activate
 ```

-we need to install selenium in our virtual env
+Then we need to install selenium in our virtual env
 ```
 pip install selenium
 ```